Maximising your contract revenue means two things:

 - In general, don’t state your current rate.
 If you go too high you risk putting yourself out of contention.
 If it is too low then the agent could try and secure themselves a nice healthy margin and you will miss out.
+Good negotiation is about not showing your cards too early in the game.
 Always state that you charge the ‘market rate’.

 - As an exception to the advice above, if the market demand is particularly high and you find yourself being able to pick and choose, then putting a rate in the email can ensure you do not get contacted by time wasters who want to pay peanuts.

 - If you’re highly skilled or have particularly valuable experience in relation to a particular type of contract make sure you emphasise this in the email, this can put things in your favour when negotiating your rate in a subsequent interview.